-Unit 3.6 also conducts own research on workplace interventions.
-It especially focuses on small and medium-sized enterprises (SME) and their ways of handling psychosocial risk factors at work.
+At the same time, unit 3.6 conducts its own research on workplace interventions.
+It especially focuses on small and medium-sized enterprises (SME) and their ways of handling work-related psychological risk factors.

-Unit 3.6 also transfers knowledge on occupational safety and health, generated within BAuA's research activities, into the working world.
-This transfer has two key aspects: One the one hand, it focuses on the region of Central Germany (i.e. Saxony, Saxony-Anhalt and Thuringia) whereupon predominantly small and medium-sized enterprises are in the centre of interest.
-On the other hand, the transfer refers to the public health sector as an important target group of activities associated with safety and health at work.
+Closely related to their research on workplace interventions are unit 3.6's transfer activities.
+The transfer aims at transposing BAuA's research findings on occupational safety and health into the working world.
+This transfer has two key aspects: On the one hand, it focuses on the region of Central Germany (i.e. Saxony, Saxony-Anhalt and Thuringia) whereupon predominantly small and medium-sized enterprises are in the centre of interest.
+On the other hand, the transfer refers to the public health sector as a substantial target group of activities associated with safety and health at work.

-The transfer approaches comprise informative meetings, roadshows, workshops and conferences (e.g. Occupational safety and health colloquium, Workshop for health and safety officers, Dresden meeting for health and safety at work), regional collaborations and networking activities and the professional monitoring of workplace intervention projects conducted within the framework of Initiative New Quality of Work (INQA).
+The transfer approaches comprise specialist events (e.g. Occupational safety and health colloquium, Workshop for health and safety officers, Dresden meeting for health and safety at work), regional collaborations and networking activities and the professional monitoring of workplace intervention projects conducted within the framework of the Initiative New Quality of Work (INQA).

-Due to its long-time experience in the field of transfer, unit 3.6 is cross-linked well in the region of Central Germany.
-This is, first, a good basis for research on workplace interventions since needs and requirements of companies may, thus, be well integrated in the work design process.
-It is, second, a good foundation for transfer, inasmuch as new knowledge on the design of safe and healthy work may be directly transferred into the working world.
+Due to its long-time experience in the field of transfer, unit 3.6 is well interconnected in the region of Central Germany.
+This is, firstly, a good basis for research on workplace interventions since needs and requirements of companies may, thus, be well integrated in the work design process.
+It is, secondly, a good foundation for transfer, insofar as new knowledge on the design of safe and healthy work may be directly transferred into the working world.
 Above the aforementioned activities, unit 3.6 actively contributes its knowledge on the design of safe and healthy workplaces into the Joint German Occupational Safety and Health Strategy (GDA).